Console History

 History is written by those with the power of publication.
 Gamepilgrimage will use the historical record of published games to counter conjecture by those with bias towards companies or individual game consoles.
 Gamepilgrimage is bent towards games, not game systems or companies.
 The Game Console histories supplied here are meant to be a summary and correction to popular history and journalist histories.

-While popular journalist created history books are valuable for their executive interviews and overview of forces external to video games, they exclusively write from a bias towards popular companies and game consoles and top selling game software.
-Each page is by definition biased to counter the incorrect historical suppositions popular biases have created.
 Console History will evolve as the historical record of released games is cataloged and compared to published editorials.
+Please watch the Updates page to see when each section has been updated.
 As indicated by the system logos above, all console histories on this site are written specifically for games published in the United States or that were playable on US released game hardware.
-While the impact a game console or game had in other regions may be mentioned, a worldwide view of video game history is not in the scope of this website.
+While the impact a game console or game had in other regions may be mentioned, a worldwide view of video game history is not in the scope of these pages.